Tommaso Forcella Review

 We stand behind our claim that Tommaso Forcella is a fantastic road bike that not many other models in the same range can compare to.

-However, it has some slight issues that you should be aware of before buying like all other bicycles do.
+However, it has some slight issues that you should be aware of before buying as all other bicycles do.